-.cx-widget is the base class for the entire Genesys Widgets UI.
+.cx-widget is the base class for the entire Genesys Widget UI.
 The outermost container of every widget or standalone UI element has this class and is used to identify UI elements that belong to Genesys Widgets.

-.cx-theme-dark is the class name created for the dark theme.
+.cx-theme-dark is the class name created for the "dark" theme.
 Themes are applied by searching for all elements with the .cx-widget class and appending the theme's classname to it.
 Thus, the combined class selector indicates styles that will be applied only when your custom theme is active in the configuration object.

-Name your theme's classname anything you wish.
+You can name your theme classname anything you wish.
 There are no restrictions or limitations.